Contemporary rationalists

 7 Casual use of Bayesian terminology

 This used to annoy me.
-It has grown on me, if the goal is to make explicit the idea of trying to consider multiple hypotheses around and act under uncertainty.
-If people do wish to imply they are actually performing Bayesian inference, Iam skeptical about most uses of this terminology.
-There the more to do to conduct Bayesian inference, and also it is not enough merely to do Bayesian inference in an open world.
-I have my eye on you, aspiring rationalists, and am wearing language-police badge.
+It has grown on me, if the goal is to make explicit the idea of trying to consider multiple hypotheses and act under uncertainty.
+If people do wish to imply they are actually performing Bayesian inference, I am skeptical about most uses of this terminology.
+There is more to do to conduct Bayesian inference, and also it is not enough merely to do Bayesian inference in an open world.
+I have my eye on you, aspiring rationalists, and am wearing a language-police badge.

 8 Slate Star Codex kerfuffle

-A concrete example with actual names and event is illustrative.
-Here are some warm takes on a high profile happening.
+A concrete example with actual names and events is illustrative.
+Here are some warm takes on a high-profile happening.

 There is some invective on the theme of renewing journalism more broadly: